 Your character, Corv0 Attano, is hell bent on revenge.
 A former bodyguard of the Empress, Corvo is now sentenced to death.
 Sitting on death row, you take control of his destiny.
 You plot your escape with a group of co-conspirators, but at every point you face moral choices between ruthless bloodshed and subtle non-violent methods.

 Exploring Dunwall is probably the most fun you will have.
 Much like Skyrim, part of the beauty of the game is the adventures you will have outside of the main story missions.
 Dunwall is a city rich from recent trade, but recently fallen upon hard times and the plague.
 It is most reminiscent of an Industrial Era London, full of tenements, dark back alleys, and a vast sewer network.

 The game received top honors from most critics, garnering a 9.0 rating from the likes of GameSpot.
-Dishonored is available at Amazon for less than $40 with Free Shipping.
+Dishonored is available at Amazon for less than $20.
 There is a version for PC, Xbox 360, and PlayStation 3.

 Dragon’s Dogma was not a commercially hyped release, yet behind the modest publicity shines a unique and credible open world fantasy RPG.
 It shares similar features to Skyrim, but plays more like a Dark Souls game.
 Still, it is hard to describe.
 It is definitely not a clone of either game, yet is similarly addictive.

 This is an open world adventure game, centered around you “the Arisen” a powerful character that can control up to three additional characters to support you and your goals.
 These “pawns” as they are called will serve various purposes for you on your quest.
 And need them you will!
 Dragon’s Dogma boasts a complex tactical combat engine that will challenge you, occasionally frustrate you, but always reward you with an immense sense of accomplishment